palantir/gradle-baseline/README.md

     }
     ```

-    This ensures that if one of your tests fails with an OutOfMemoryError (OOM), you'll get a large hprof file in the relevant subdirectory which can be analyzed with Eclipse Memory Analyzer Tool, Yourkit profiler, jvisualvm etc.
+    This ensures that if one of your tests fails with an OutOfMemoryError (OOM), you'll get a large hprof file in the relevant subdirectory which can be analyzed with heap analysis tools like Yourkit profiler, jvisualvm etc.

 2. If Gradle detects you use JUnit 5 (i.e. you have a `testImplementation 'org:junit.jupiter:junit-jupiter'` dependency), it will automatically configure your `Test` tasks to run with `useJUnitPlatform()`, and configure all `@Test` methods to run in parallel by default.
 Many other languages take this stance by default - if some tests rely on static state then you can mark them as non-parallel.